Truper32/AndroidStudio-Asgmts/README.md

 ## Assignment # 2

-Design and implement an android mobile application with description given below.
-Using SQLite to save data and read data in an MVC structure with the use of DialogFragment.
+Design and implement an android mobile application.
+The SQLite database must be used to save data and read data in an MVC structure with the use of DialogFragment.